A History in Five Pages

 The Freemans building was bombed during the Second World War, killing 23 young women.
 Indeed, the whole Vauxhall/Kennington area suffered serious bombing during the Second World War mainly because it is near important railways and bridges over the Thames.
 It also got caught up in the 2005 London suicide bombing campaign.

 One result of the bomb damage was much slum clearance and the creation of a large number of post-war high-rise "Council Estates":- local authority-built social housing.
 Many survive in good shape to this day, but some have deteriorated very badly, including the Aylesbury Estate to the east of the Walworth Road.

 Another result was post-war film-makers could shoot the comedy Passport to Pimlico at the bombsite at the corner of Lambeth Road and Hercules Road - see left-hand photo above.
 The story involves a group of local residents finding that they are in truth Burgundians, declaring independence, being besieged by the government, and being sustained by food thrown to them by friends and neighbours, including those passing along the nearby [Waterloo to Vauxhall] railway line - see the right hand photo above.

 The first photo above shows the site of the London Terminal Coach Station as it was in 1953 behind bomb damaged Richborne Terrace.
 The coach station was originally opened in 1929 replacing a private garden known as 'The Shrubbery'.
 The offices etc. on the Clapham Road were destroyed by bombing during World War 2 and were replaced by Keith & Boyle's Vauxhall car dealership (which can clearly be seen in the photo) and then a car hire facility.
 The long thin garage area eventually became Usborne Mews.
 The second photo (above right) shows the coach station around 1931.

-Another interesting feature in this photo are the 'prefabs' built hurriedly after the war to replace the long stretch of Richborne Terrace that was destroyed by a large bomb.
+Another interesting feature in this photo are the 'prefabs' (small pre-fabricated houses) built hurriedly after the war to replace the long stretch of Richborne Terrace that was destroyed by a large bomb.
 The prefabs were in due course replaced by the maisonettes at Nos.
 34-60 Richborne Terrace.
 The photo opposite is of some other, fairly typical post war prefabs before they were eventually demolished.